arcus/education_modules/sql_joins/sql_joins.md

 narrator: US English Male
 title: SQL Joins
 comment: Learn to extract data from more than one SQL table using JOIN commands in SQL.
-long_description: Usually, data in a SQL database is "normalized", which means reorganized into separate tables that reduce data duplication.
-This means you will often have to bring data together from two or more tables into a single dataset.
-To do this, you need to learn how JOIN commands work and how to avoid common pitfalls in SQL JOINs.
-This module will help you do just that.
+long_description: Usually, data in a SQL database is organized into multiple interrelated tables.
+This means you will often have to bring data together from two or more tables into a single dataset to answer your research questions.
+This is accomplished using JOIN commands.
+This module teaches you how JOINs work and how to avoid common pitfalls in SQL JOINs.
 estimated_time: 1 hour

 @learning_objectives